We run open immunisation sessions and appointment clinics at different venues around our community.

 The vaccine is available for purchase at our sessions without a prescription at a cost of $130 per dose.
 Aboriginal and Torres Strait lslander children can get the vaccine for free up to 2 years of age.

-If your child is under 4 years of age, it’s recommended they be given paracetamol (eg. Panadol) with every dose of meningococcal B vaccine.
+If your child is under 4 years old and is having the meningococcal B vaccine, it is recommended they be given paracetamol (such as Panadol) with every dose of meningococcal B vaccine.
 This is because of an increased risk of fever as a side effect associated with this vaccine.

-Give a first dose of paracetamol in the 30 minutes before, or as soon as possible after getting the vaccine.
-This is followed by 2 more doses of paracetamol given 4-6 hours apart.
+- Give a first dose of paracetamol in the 30 minutes before, or as soon as possible after getting the vaccine.

 It’s important that you buy paracetamol before attending an immunisation session when receiving the meningococcal B vaccine.